argodev/argodev.github.io/_posts/2004-04-30-first-hack-at-globalization-and-localization.md

   5. In the `Page_Load` method I added code similar to the following:

-    ```
+      ```csharp
       if (this.Page.IsPostBack != true)
       {
           this.Label1.Text = ((ResourceManager)Application["RM"]).GetString("UI_label01");
           this.Label2.Text = ((ResourceManager)Application["RM"]).GetString("UI_label02");
       }
       ```

   6. I had a line for each of my labels, images, and embedded flash objects.
 This part seemed a bit tedious and "klugy" to me...
 I think that I could probably write a helper class that would enumerate all of the controls on a page, loop through them, and, based on the control type look to the RM for a value (or set of values) to set for the given language...
 I'll have to look more into that later.

 3. The next task was to actually prepare the resources for the various languages.